Strategic Plan and Focus Areas

 As a result, UMC has adopted a new model of shared decision-making that includes the creation of a Nonprofit Advisory Council.
 The council is made up of representatives from UMC’s grantee agencies.
 The UMC Board solicits input from this group to inform decisions on the grant-making process, community needs and more.

 Maine ranks third among states for the rate of hunger.
-Nearly 16 percent of its households — more than 200,000 people — experience food insecurity, unable to afford enough food throughout the year.
+Nearly 1 in 8 adults (including 1 in 5 children) are going to bed hungry and otherwise unable to afford enough food throughout the year.

 HEALTH AND SAFETY